Itsukushima Shrine: Religious significance

 The Itsukushima shrine is dedicated to the three daughters of Susano-o no Mikoto: Ichikishimahime no mikoto, Tagorihime no mikoto, and Tagitsuhime no mikoto.
 Otherwise known as the sanjoshin or "three female deities", these Shinto deities are the goddesses of seas and storms.
 Kiyomori believed the goddesses to be "manifestations of Kannon", therefore the island was understood as the home of the bodhisattva.
 In Japanese, the word Itsukushima translates to "island dedicated to the gods".
 The island itself is also considered to be a god, which is why the shrine was built on the outskirts of the island.
-Adding to its sanctity, Mount Misen is the tallest peak at about 1,755 feet.
+Adding to its sanctity, Mount Misen is the tallest peak at about 1755 ft.
 Tourists can either hike or take a ropeway to the top.

 Its treasures include the celebrated Heike Nōkyō, or "Sutras dedicated by the House of Taira".
 These consist of thirty-two scrolls, on which the Lotus, Amida, and Heart sutras have been copied by Kiyomori, his sons, and other members of the family, each completing the transcription of one scroll, and it was "decorated with silver, gold, and mother-of-pearl by himself [Kiyomori] and other members of his clan".

 Originally Itsukushima was a pure Shinto shrine "where no births or deaths were allowed to cause pollution".
 Because the island itself has been considered sacred, commoners were not allowed to set foot on it throughout much of its history to maintain its purity.
 Retaining the purity of the shrine is so important that since 1878, no deaths or births have been permitted near it.
 To this day, pregnant women are supposed to retreat to the mainland as the day of delivery approaches, as are the terminally ill or the very elderly whose passing has become imminent.
 Burials on the island are forbidden.
 To allow pilgrims to approach, the shrine was built like a pier over the water, so that it appeared to float, separate from the land.
 The red entrance gate, or torii, was built over the water for much the same reason.
 Commoners had to steer their boats through the torii before approaching the shrine.